MariaXouri/Assignment2/README.md

 - Associativity
 - Block size
-- Size allocation για την L1 instruction cache
+- Size allocation for L1 instruction cache
 - L1 data cache
 - L2 cache
 - Cache line size  ?

 There have been multiple tests in order to figure out how these parameters affect the CPI.
-Let's take for examble specbzip:
+Let's take for examble SPECBZIP:

 We tried different sizes in l1_dcache: